matlab-deep-learning/pretrained-dlCHOMP/README.md

 - A different spherical obstacle environment and/or a different set of CHOMP optimization options by following the [Using Pretrained DLCHOMP Optimizer in Unseen Obstacle Environment](https://link-to-example) example.

 ## Deployment
-Code generation enables you to generate code and deploy EfficientDet-D0 on multiple embedded platforms.
+Code generation enables you to generate code and deploy dlCHOMP on multiple embedded platforms.
 Code generation for dlCHOMP will be suppored in a later release of MATLAB.

 ## dlCHOMP Details